AzarenkaA/vote-system/Readme.md

 |price   |decimal(10,2)   |

 ### Table meal_to_restaurant_map
-This table doesn't have addition fields.
+This table doesn't have additional fields.

 |Column       |Type            |
 |------       |:------:        |